Want to learn new ways to make extra money?

 9. Creating YouTube Tutorials

-If you’d rather be active, meet with people in person (and possibly their pets), and not be tied to a computer, here are offline hobbies that make money for you to consider.
+If you’d rather meet with people in person and not be tied to a computer, here are offline hobbies that pay.

 11. Pet Sitting or Dog Walking